 Gastrointestinal problems.
 There are a variety of different conditions in the gastrointestinal tract that may cause cat weight loss.
 When this is the case, other symptoms may include diarrhea, lack of appetite, and vomiting.
 Common GI problems that produce weight loss in cats include inflammatory bowel disease, food allergies, or certain infections.

 Intestinal parasites.
 Also known as worms, intestinal parasites may be the cause of your cat’s unintentional weight loss.
 Although symptoms are not always present, these parasites also may cause diarrhea, bloating, vomiting, and trouble breathing.

 Organ failure.
 Many elderly cats exhibit weight loss, and it can be difficult to determine the precise cause of the problem, especially because metabolism changes with age.
 Conditions such as kidney disease become more common as cats get older.
 Your veterinarian can identify these problems with simple blood and urine tests.

 Hyperthyroidism.
-Your cat may have a good appetite; in fact, she may be eating more than usual but is still losing weight.
+Your cat may have a good appetite; in fact, they may be eating more than usual but is still losing weight.
 Hyperthyroidism results from a benign hormone-producing tumor on the thyroid gland that elevates levels of thyroid hormone.
 In addition to weight loss, hyperthyroidism may cause increased drinking and urination, increased activity, vomiting, diarrhea, and muscle wasting.
 In later stages, it may even lead to heart problems or death.
 Older cats also are particularly prone to developing this condition.

 Toothache.
 If your cat suddenly stops eating and begins to lose weight, but seems otherwise healthy, it could be something as simple as a sore tooth causing the problem.
 Drooling and pawing at the mouth may be other signs of a tooth issue.
 Mouth ulcers or severe gingivitis can also contribute to the problem.